 Think of your skincare routine in terms of layers.
 You want to apply your thinnest, most active products first and finish with your thickest, most protective ones.
 A good rule of thumb is to apply hyaluronic acid serum after your acne treatments (like a salicylic acid spot treatment or a retinoid) but before your moisturizer.
 This order allows the acne-fighting ingredients to get to work directly on your skin.
 Then, the hyaluronic acid swoops in to add a layer of hydration, and your moisturizer seals it all in.
 For best results, use a pea-sized amount for your entire face, gently patting it into the skin both morning and night.

-How to Layer It with Other Acne Treatments
+How to Layer It with Your Acne Treatments

 One of the best things about hyaluronic acid is that it’s a team player.
 It works beautifully with other common acne treatments because its main job is to hydrate and soothe, not exfoliate or fight bacteria.
 If you’re using ingredients like salicylic acid, benzoyl peroxide, or retinoids, you know they can sometimes leave your skin feeling dry, tight, or irritated.
 By layering hyaluronic acid into your routine, you can counteract that dryness.
 It helps keep your skin barrier healthy and resilient, making it easier for your skin to tolerate those stronger treatments without the frustrating side effects of redness and flaking.